 It is not uncommon to find nests of young rabbits in your yard or garden.
 Despite popular belief, cottontail rabbits do not burrow to create dens, but nest on the surface of the ground.
 Typically, female rabbits will find a small depression or hollow in the ground and will line the area with fur to use as a nest.
 Often these nests are found in the middle of open areas such as lawns or playing fields.
 If you find a group of baby rabbits lying in such a space, they are in their natural nest and do not necessarily need assistance.
 A nest of younger rabbits (i.e. not fully furred, do not have eyes open) should be left alone if there is any chance that the mother might return.
 Mother rabbits return to the nest site at dusk and dawn to feed young, therefore you may never actually see the mother at the nest site.

 In order to determine whether a mother rabbit is still in the area and providing care, place two pieces of string across the nest site in an “X” pattern.
 If the string has been shifted out of place during the next 24 hours, you will know that the mother has returned at some point and fed the young.
 You may also wish to place flour around the nest site and check for footprints of the adult rabbit.
-If the area is undisturbed for more than 24 hours, or if the young appear thin and weak, you may take the baby rabbits to your local Ontario SPCA Branch, affiliated Humane Society, or a licensed wildlife rehabilitator.
+If the area is undisturbed for more than 24 hours, or if the young appear thin and weak, contact your local wildlife rehabilitator for next steps.